niallmcc/crocodl/README.md

 This service allows you to train a model to classify images.
 Go to `http://localhost:9099/train_classifier/index.html`

-* First, in the `Data Settings` section, load the zip file containing the image files to train with.
+* First, in the `Data Settings` section, load two zip files containing the image files to train with and to test the model performance.
 Press the `Browse` button and select the data zip.

 The layout of the zip file groups sets of images into different classes.

 In the example below these classes are named class1, class2 and class3.
 You can specify as many classes as you wish and any class names can be used but at least two are required.

 ```
-root
-  train
      class1
         image1.jpg
         image2.jpg